osresearch/LEDscape/README.md

 This way length of the strip can be variable, although the memory used will depend on the length of the longest strip.
 4 * 32 * longest strip bytes are required per frame buffer.
+The maximum frame rate also depends on the length of th elongest strip.

 API